Our Elderly Parent is Diagnosed with Cancer – Keep Calm and Soldier On

 The need to engage domestic help should be critically reviewed.
 Instead of being a helpful solution, I have noticed on several occasions, it added to the stress of the elderly patient with cancer as there is a need to adjust to a stranger living in the house.
 In the advanced cancer state and limited time left, hours wasted on training the new helper may be better invested in conversing with loved ones.

 There are other options such as day care centre, temporary nursing aid at home, and befrienders.
-The Agency for Integrated Care is a good comprehensive resource for such services – particularly AICare-Link, do check out their websites: www.aic.sg and also www.silverpages.sg.
-Providers like Jaga Me https://www.jaga-me.com/ and Ninkatec www.ninkatec.com will provide more of a daily and even continuous monitoring whereas home care hospice teams are also available for episodic care on a weekly basis escalating care provision accordingly.
-Do download the referral form here for an appreciation of the various hospice home care teams available: http://singaporehospice.org.sg/shc/wp-content/uploads/Common-referral-Form-1805017.pdf.
-This referral form however has to be filled by the primary oncologist.
+The Agency for Integrated Care is a good comprehensive resource for such services – particularly AICare-Link, and also Silver Pages.
+Providers like Ninkatec or Jaga Me offer more of a daily and even continuous monitoring whereas home care hospice teams are also available for episodic care on a weekly basis escalating care provision accordingly.
+You can also get referral for a hospice care team from Singapore Hospice Council – This referral form however has to be filled by the primary oncologist.

 Advanced Care Planning